Don't wait!

 Some flooring materials are softer and more giving than others, making them more comfortable to stand on for long periods.

 Some flooring options that look attractive, however, can also hurt your feet and legs.
-Hard tile, for example, has less give than vinyl or hardwood flooring.
+Hard tile, for example, has less give than luxury vinyl or hardwood flooring.
 Of course, if you decide that you love the look of tile, but spend a lot of time on your feet in the kitchen, you can make the flooring more comfortable by putting down a rug or cushioned pad where you usually stand or cook.

 5. Your Kitchen Flooring’s Cleaning and Care Needs